Emrion/kjail-pkgbase/README.md

 When a jail is created, the whole content of /*kpool*/kjail/settings is copied in the root dir of this jail.
 You can put some files of the host or of your own like /etc/localtime, /etc/crontab, /etc/periodic.conf, /etc/rc.conf...

 The change of RELEASE (upgrade) is a real problem for nullfs jails because this requires the update of the config files in each jail.
-To solve this, kjail uses etcupdate after the base upgrade has been completed. etcupdate needs the sources of the base system, and that's why loadbase fetches them.
+To solve this, kjail uses etcupdate after the base upgrade has been completed. etcupdate needs the sources of the base system, and that's why loadbase installs them.

 # 6) kjail man